 The Ninety Eight Locos in this class were built by Birmingham Railway Carriage and Wagon Company as a general purpose diesel electric type for the Southern Region the Class 33’s proved to be one of the most reliable work horses ever to be available to the railways of Britain, capable of most jobs except for the fastest expresses and the heaviest freight work.
 That led them to range far and wide from their original area and there are few lines that they have not visited in almost five decades of use.
 Westbury has seen them on cross country passenger, permanent way and oil trains amongst other traffics down the years.
-Class mate D6575 is approaching the end of an overhaul and repairs to damage sustained in a fire and should be back in traffic later in 2011.

 CLASS 47 No. D1661 "NORTH STAR”

 A total of 512 class 47s were built at Crewe Works and Brush's Falcon works in Loughborough between 1962 and 1968.
 These Brush Type 4’s have done the lot from the prestige passenger turns to the big mineral hauls and with the 50th Anniversary of the Class only a year away some are still finding gainful work on the national network.
 D1661 was one of the first of the Class to be allocated to the Western Region and the name it was given was from Great Western tradition (the first "North Star” was the best steam engine the GWR had when it opened in 1837 and a replica can be seen in STEAM Museum in Swindon).
 D1661 finished its main line career as number 47840, fitted with long range fuel tanks for cross country and other diagrams that took them around the UK.
 It was presented to the care of the DEPG after withdrawal from mainline work.

 CLASS 03 No. D2133

-DH16 was the 2nd out of an order of 18 locos to be built for the Manchester Ship Canal Company where it worked until 1971.
+DH16 Sentinel 0-4-0 was the 2nd out of an order of 18 locos built by RR Sentinel, Shrewsbury for the Manchester Ship Canal Company where it worked until 1971.
 Dh16 arrived on the WSR in August 2001.
 Its capable of 18mph with tractive effort of 21,000 lbs.

 0-6-0 Diesel Hydraulics were built by Andrew Barclay & Sons at their Kilmarnock works.
-No1 & No.2 were supplied to the Royal Ordnance Factor at Puriton, Bridgwater.
-1 & 2 were capable of working in tandem.
+No1 & No.2 were supplied to the Royal Ordnance Factory at Puriton, Bridgwater in 1962 & were capable of working in tandem.

 1 & 2 remained in Puriton until 1991 and were loaned to the WSR arriving in summer 94.
 Both locos were repainted in dark green livery.